azproduction/lmd/README.md

         "depB": "depB.js",
         "i18n": "i18n.ru.json"
     },
-    "main": "main", // a main module - content of that module will be called on start (no reason to eval) "lazy": false,  // if true - all modules will be evaled on demand [default=true] "pack": false   // if true - module will be packed using uglifyjs [default=true] }
+    "main": "main",     // a main module - content of that module will be called on start (no reason to eval) "lazy": false,      // if true - all modules will be evaled on demand [default=true] "pack": false,      // if true - module will be packed using uglifyjs [default=true] "sandbox": {        // optional, list of modules that can't require (null passed) "depB": true
+    },
+    "global": "window"  // optional, default="window" name of global object, passed to the lmd }
 ```